"False"

 • In the DDC system, a numerical code indicates what the book is about.

-• DDC is a decimal system where the first three digits are the main category.
+• DDC is a decimal system where the first three digits represent the main category.

-• The digits after the decimal point stand for different subdivisions.
+• The digits after the decimal point denote different subdivisions.

 For example, a book with the code 618.
 928 9 is about child psychiatry.
-The combination of digits before and decimals after the decimal point indicates that the subject is child health (paediatrics) with a focus on psychiatry.
+The digits before the decimal point (618) indicate the subject is child health (paediatrics), and the digits after the decimal point specify a focus on psychiatry.

-An advantage of the DDC system is that it is possible to sort the books in a very detailed way according to their content.
-This means that books on the same subject end up next to each other on the shelves.
+An advantage of the DDC system is that it allows for detailed sorting of books according to their content.
+This means that books on the same subject are placed next to each other on the shelves.
 You can read more about the DDC system further down this page.

 The SAB collection contains older literature